Coaching with Silence

 Is there Magic in Silence?

-The topic of our January event is all about exploring the use of silence in our coaching.
+Returning for a second year, the topic of our January event is all about exploring the use of silence in our coaching.
 We are all familiar with the levels of listening, how that "third level", the deeper level, occurs often when we keep silent for our coachees.
 This session will challenge us to take this concept further to enhance both our client's experience and our performance as a Coach.

 We're delighted and hugely grateful to have two of the wonderful AoEC faculty, John Gray and Kay Young as our facilitators for this virtual workshop event.